 Relative risk reduction always seems impressive.
 Headlines that announce a 27% reduction in cognitive decline are impressive.
 A 0.45 difference between drug and placebo on an 18-point scale produces a lot less excitement.

 Most prior anti-amyloid medications have disappeared into the waste bin of drug development.
 Perhaps Leqembi will be different.
 The price is expected to be $26,500 annually.
-Will insurance companies or Medicare pay for it?
+We are being told that Medicare will pay for it!
+Of course that means your tax dollars at work.
+We will all be paying for Leqembi.
+If millions of people are prescribed this drug, Medicare will go deeper into the hole than before.

 There are two more anti-amyloid antibodies waiting in the wings.
-Roche will offer the results of gantenerumab and Eli Lilly will present data for donanemab.
-Perhaps the amyloid-theory of Alzheimer’s disease will be resurrected after years of negative results.
+Roche will soon offer the results of gantenerumab.
+Eli Lilly has already presented data for donanemab.
+You can read my take on this anti-amyloid monoclonal antibody at this link.

 Should you be interested in a different theory of AD, here is a link to an article that discusses infection as a potential contributing factor.
 You may also find our podcast with Matthew Schrag, MD, PhD, of great interest.
 He has uncovered some serious questions about the amyloid theory of Alzheimer’s disease.

-What do you think about the FDA’s accelerated approval of Leqembi?
-Are you concerned about the new reports of brain shrinkage linked to anti-amyloid drugs?
-Do you think the FDA should have held an advisory committee meeting to get objective input from outside experts?
+What do you think about the FDA’s “traditional” approval of Leqembi?
+Are you concerned about the reports of brain shrinkage linked to anti-amyloid drugs?
 Please share your thoughts in the comment section below.